- by Bridgette Pryor

 Keep this hashtag “netiquette” in mind at all times!

 Don’t use too many.
 We recommend no more 2 or 3 for Twitter, and no more than 4 or 5 for Pinterest, Instagram, Facebook and Google Plus.
-The overuse of hashtags is a common pet peeve of most social media users.
+The overuse of hashtags is a common pet peeve of most social of most social media users.
 Side note: Hashtags are most often placed at the end of a post, but you can place them anywhere.

 Don’t hashtag every word. #Your #Post #Should #Not #Look #Like #This.
 This is not the correct way to categorize content.
 How many people are searching for #Your or #This on social media?
 Zero.